lucasdicioccio/acme-not-a-joke/README.md

 Incomplete and subject to changes.
 But the happy path will work.

-What I'd like to change:
+What I'd like to change with low appetite:
-- no longer use `wreq` (it returns non-200 with exception)
-- support more features
+- support more features (especially, revocations)
 - allow to tweak algos (works for RS256 only)
 - better helpers to create/load/write various PKI-related formats

+What I'd like to change with low appetite:
+- no longer use `wreq` (it returns non-200 with exception)

 Design-wise, the library uses a TypeFamily pattern to specify/modulate which fields are available for ACME resources in various APIs/states (e.g., an